 CEA University of Seville - Spain

-CET Academic Programs - Argentina and Brazil
+CET Academic Programs - Brazil

 Council on International Education Exchange (CIEE) - Argentina, Bonaire, Brazil, Chile, Cuba, Dominican Republic, Peru, Portugal, and Spain

 Institute for Study Abroad-Butler University (IFSA-Butler) – Argentina, Chile, Cuba, Ecuador, Peru, and Spain

 International Studies Abroad (ISA) - Argentina, Brazil, Chile, Cuba, Dominican Republic, Peru, and Spain